Hepatic lipase: Function

 Hepatic lipase falls under a class of enzymes known as hydrolases.
 Its function is to hydrolyze triacylglycerol to diacylglycerol and carboxylate (free fatty acids) with the addition of water.
-The substrate, triacylglycerol, comes from IDL (Intermediate-density lipoprotein) and the release of free fatty acids converts IDL into LDL (Low-density lipoprotein).
+The substrate, triacylglycerol, comes from IDL (intermediate-density lipoprotein) and the release of free fatty acids converts IDL into LDL (low-density lipoprotein).
 These remaining remnants of LDL can be sent back to the liver, where it can be stored for later use or broken down to harness its energy.
 It can also be sent to peripheral cells for its cholesterol and used in anabolic pathways to build molecules that the cell needs such as hormones that include a cholesterol backbone.

 To prevent the build-up of plaque (also referred to as a lipid pool), nascent HDL molecules which are low in triglycerides, take off free fatty acids from the plaques through the help of ABCL1 proteins.
 These proteins help transfer free fatty acids from plaques in the arteries to HDL.
 This process creates HDL3 (High density lipoprotein 3), a mature HDL molecule that has been esterified by another enzyme known as LCAT.
 More free fatty acids can be taken up from the plaque by SR-B1 receptors, which convert HDL3 to HDL2 which contains higher concentrations of free fatty acids.
 HDL2 can then interact with LDL and IDL by transferring over fatty acids that have accumulated in the plaque.
 Hepatic lipase can then catalyze the conversion of IDL to LDL by breaking down triacylglycerides in IDL and release free fatty acids to be used by other cells with low concentrations of cholesterol or stored in the liver for later use.

-Hepatic lipase regulation
+Regulation

 The human body contains two inactive forms of HL.
 One inactive form is found on the liver bound to HSPG (heparin sulfate proteoglycans) and the second inactive form is found in the blood bound to HDL, inactivated by the proteins on the surface of the lipoprotein.
 The activation of HL occurs in two steps.
 First, HDL that makes its way to the liver, binds to HL thereby removing the heparan sulfate proteoglycan and freeing up the hepatic lipase into the bloodstream, but HL is still inactive due to the proteins on the surface of the lipoprotein.
 Second, HDL unbinds from HL to activate HL enzymes in the blood.